preciofishbone/OmniaDocs/my-workplace/my-links/index.rst

 + **Information**: It is optional to add information about the link.
 If added, an i-icon will be shown.
 + **Open in New Window**: Defines whether to open the link in a new window or not.
 + **Icon**: The user can select from built-in icons based on Font Awesome or any image uploaded to a document library in SharePoint.
 + **Icon background color**: The background color for the icon here.
-If not setm the default icon background color will be used.
+If not set the default icon background color will be used.

 My Links Mobile Navigation
 **************************